Battle of Shelon: Background

-The Battle
+Battle

 The battle took place in the morning of 14 July on the left bank of the Shelon River, which flows into Lake Ilmen southwest of Novgorod.
 It is believed to have taken place about 30 km from the mouth of the river and just to the east of the town of Soltsy, possibly, near the village of Skirino.
 The location indicates that the Muscovite army was advancing on Novgorod along the western shore of the lake to come up on the city from the southwest.
-After an accidental encounter of the Muscovite forces (around 5,000 men) under the command of Prince Daniel Kholmsky (Daniel of Kholm) with the army of Novgorod (20,000 to 40,000 men), the badly organized army of Novgorod was not able to withstand the pressure of the princely forces.
+After an accidental encounter of the Muscovite forces (around 5,000 men) under the command of Prince Daniil Kholmsky with the army of Novgorod (20,000 to 40,000 men), the badly organized army of Novgorod was not able to withstand the pressure of the princely forces.
 Indeed, the Novgorodian Fourth Chronicle reports that Feofil, Archbishop-Elect of Novgorod, ordered his cavalry to not attack the Muscovites, but only the Pskovian forces, thus limiting their room to maneuver.
 The Battle of Shelon lasted for two hours and ended with Novgorod's defeat.
 According to Muscovite sources, more than 12,000 Novgorodians were killed during the battle and the subsequent pursuit.
 Some 2,000 men were taken prisoners.
 It is, however, difficult to say how accurate these figures are as the size of the Novgorodian army at this time are almost impossible to determine, and the number seems quite high given that the city of Novgorod itself probably had a population of only about 40,000 people, although the army could have been drawn from the rural population as well.
 That being said, the numbers may have been inflated to add to the Grand Prince's prestige and cast Novgorod in an even worse light.